Funny Girl (musical): Background

 With Bancroft out of the picture, Eydie Gormé was considered, but she agreed to play Brice only if her husband Steve Lawrence was cast as Nick Arnstein.
-Since they thought he was wrong for the role, Stark and Robbins approached Carol Burnett, who said, "I'd love to do it but what you need is a Jewish girl."
-With options running out, Styne thought Barbra Streisand, whom he remembered from I Can Get It for You Wholesale, would be perfect.
-She was performing at the Bon Soir in Greenwich Village and Styne urged Robbins to see her.
+Because they thought he was wrong for the role, Stark and Robbins approached Carol Burnett, who said "I'd love to do it but what you need is a Jewish girl."
+With options running out, Styne recalled Barbra Streisand, whom he remembered from I Can Get It for You Wholesale, and thought that she would be perfect.
+She was performing at the Bon Soir in Greenwich Village at the time; Styne urged Robbins to go see her there.
 He was impressed and asked her to audition.
 Styne later recalled, "She looked awful ...
 All her clothes were out of thrift shops.
 I saw Fran Stark staring at her, obvious distaste on her face."
 Despite his wife's objections, Stark hired Streisand on the spot.

 Robbins had an argument with Lennart and told Stark he wanted her replaced because he thought she was not capable of adapting her screenplay into a viable book for a stage musical.
 Stark refused and Robbins quit the project.

 Funny Girl temporarily was shelved, and Styne moved on to other projects, including Fade Out – Fade In for Carol Burnett.
-Then Merrick signed Bob Fosse to direct Funny Girl, and work began on it again, until Fosse quit and the show went into limbo for several months.
-Then Merrick suggested Stark hire Garson Kanin.
+Merrick signed Bob Fosse to direct Funny Girl, and work began on it again, until Fosse quit and the show went into limbo for several months, at which point Merrick suggested that Stark hire Garson Kanin.
 It was Merrick's last contribution to the production; shortly afterward he bowed out, and Stark became sole producer.

 Streisand was not enthusiastic about Kanin as a director and insisted she wanted Robbins back, especially after Kanin suggested "People" be cut from the score because it didn't fit the character.
 Streisand already had recorded the song for a single release, and Merrill insisted, "It has to be in the show because it's the greatest thing she's ever done."
-Kanin agreed to let it remain based on audience reaction to it.
-By the time the show opened in Boston, people were so familiar with "People" they applauded it during the overture.
+Based on audience reaction to it, Kanin agreed to let it remain.
+By the time the show opened in Boston, audiences were so familiar with "People" that they applauded it during the overture.

-There were problems with the script and score throughout rehearsals, and when Funny Girl opened at the Shubert Theatre in Boston it was too long, even though thirty minutes already had been cut.
+There were problems with the script and score throughout rehearsals, and when Funny Girl opened at the Shubert Theatre in Boston it was too long, even after thirty minutes had been cut.
 The critics praised Streisand but disliked the show.
 Lennart continued to edit her book and deleted another thirty minutes before the show moved to Philadelphia, where critics thought the show could be a hit if the libretto problems were rectified.